 Importing contacts with an Excel or CSV file

-Tips for preparing your file
+Tips for preparing a file that uploads seamlessly

 ☝️Remember, it's all about making sure each column's information matches its column header.
 When in doubt, refer to the examples below or download our template to make sure your import goes smoothly.

 Before you start importing contacts from your Excel or CSV file, you must first format it in a way that our system can recognize each field or piece of information about your contact.